The movie is enjoyable and well worth seeing. Even if the specific history is off, the film has a feeling of

 It was an era that has been both romanticized and reviled.
 Sometimes for good reasons.
-Sometimes people miss the context of when the history took place.
+And sometimes people miss the context of when the history took place.

 In any case, this article is not looking at the history of this time specifically.